Debra Wood, RN

 There is no treatment to cure Asperger syndrome.
 Treatments aim to control symptoms and improve social skills.
 Children often learn to function independently when they become adults.
 However, they usually continue to experience problems with social interaction.
 They may be at risk for learning disabilities, such as

-attention deficit disorder (ADD).
+(ADD).
 They also may develop mental health problems, such as

 anxiety.
 Children with Asperger syndrome need love and understanding, as well as a structured schedule.

 may be helpful in improving sleep.
 But, talk to the doctor before giving herbs or supplements to your child.